-LOW RISK MEDIUM RISK HIGH RISK Regular communication about risk levels and protocols are provided via the District website and social media.
-Regular, up-to-date communication about risk levels and protocols are provided via the District website and social media.
-Timely, critical communication to staff and families will occur through all available platforms when District shifts between risk areas occur.
-Timely, critical communication to staff and families will occur through all available platforms when District shifts between risk areas occur.
+LOW RISK MEDIUM RISK HIGH RISK Regular communication about risk levels and protocols are provided via the District website.
+Regular, up-to-date communication about risk levels and protocols are provided via the District website.
+Timely, critical communication to staff and families will occur when District shifts between risk areas.
+Timely, critical communication to staff and families will occur when District shifts between risk areas.